Key insights + statistics

 Distracted driving fatality statistics

-The NHTSA has published their annual Motor Vehicle Crash report for 2019.
-Overall, the total average motor vehicle deaths went down from 2018 to 2019:
+In 2024, the NHTSA has published their annual Motor Vehicle Crash report for 2022.
+Overall, the total average motor vehicle deaths went down from 2021 to 2022:

 Distracted driving insurance ramifications

-From 2019 to 2020, the percent increase on your premium for a cellphone violation stayed the same at 22%, the trend leveling out from its upward climb since 2011.
+From 2023 to 2024, the percent increase on your premium for a cellphone violation stayed about the same at close to 22%, the trend leveling out from its upward climb since 2011.
 But the penalty for distracted driving has increased notably in recent years as insurers learn more about the costs and more states create laws prohibiting it.

 - While most states have passed anti-distracted driving laws to penalize drivers for distracted driving, these insurance rate penalties range from $87 in some states to $762 in others.